 Objects remain essential to the African American Muslim community today.
 Islam has always been an important religion in America and the National Museum of African American History and Culture is building a collection that honors how the call to prayer has been sounding for more than 500 years.

 Written by Ayla Amon, Research Assistant

-Would you like to learn more about the Qu’ran?
-Check out this digital copy hosted by the University of Michigan.
+Want to learn more about the Qu’ran?
+View this digital copy hosted by the University of Michigan.